 For a family car, that’s reassuring.
 It does the trick of being a family car reasonably well, too, with a decent set of rear seats and a boot that’s large enough to take a couple of suitcases or a dog.
 There are more practical options, such as the Skoda Octavia, but the Levorg doesn’t embarrass itself, especially as the rear seats fold down to leave a completely flat floor.

 It’s stiff, stiffer than most other family cars, and therefore clunks and crashes its way around the country’s urban roads.
 Every surface change, every fracture in the tarmac, every ridge, pebble or leaf is felt through the car.
 This rewards you with some fine handling on the open road, but only so far.
-The asthmatic engine and gearbox prevents you from having too much fun, but it’s the sudden change in characteristic from the chassis that surprises.
+The asthmatic engine and gearbox prevent you from having too much fun, but it’s the sudden change in character from the chassis that surprises.
 While mostly firmly spring, there’s a frequency of undulation that leaves the car wallowing lethargically, failing miserably to cope with a rapid series of bumps.
 It’s left floundering, even at normal, family-and-dog-in-the-car speeds.

-There’s a sensation in the Levorg that Subaru wanted to remind buyers of its glorious rallying past – in fact you can buy the Levorg in Japan with a fire-breathing 300hp STi specification – but that it lost confidence halfway through development.
+There’s a sensation in the Levorg that Subaru wanted to remind buyers of its glorious rallying past – in fact, you can buy the Levorg in Japan with a fire-breathing 300hp STi specification – but that it lost confidence halfway through development.
 The result is a mixed bag that’s not overtly sporting, hugely practical, particularly cheap or pleasingly economical.

 At times there are glimpses of what could have been (or what Japan already has…) but they’re too few and far between to make an impact.
 It’s the Beatles without Lennon, Paul Chuckle without Barry Chuckle, Yin without Yang.